poqob/agentic-ai/README.md

 ## Feature Highlights

 ### Real-time Streaming Responses
 Both chat and image analysis support real-time streaming responses, providing immediate feedback to users while the model is generating content.
+Users can stop generation at any time with the "Durdur" (Stop) button, and the partial generated content will be preserved.

 ### LLM-enhanced ML Model Interpretation
 The application combines traditional ML models with LLMs to provide natural language explanations of model outputs: